 What licence do you have?

-The type of licence you have determine which two-wheelers you can ride.
+The type of licence you have determines which two-wheelers you can ride.
 Sixteen-year-olds can ride a moped of up to 50cc and with a top speed of no more than 50km/h (31mph) so long as they have a provisional licence, have completed a CBT (compulsory basic training) course and display L-plates.
 They must complete both parts of the practical test within two years of passing the theory test.
 If they don’t, they must restart the whole process.

 If you passed your driving test before 1 February 2001, you can ride a moped without any training or changes to your licence.
 To ride any other two-wheeler with an engine larger than 50cc, you must complete a CBT course.

 Drivers who passed their test on or after 1 February 2001 can ride a moped as soon as they have passed a CBT course.

 If you’re not sure if you are already entitled to ride a moped, check your licence.
 If it shows category P, you are entitled.
 When you renew your licences, this will then include categories AM and Q as well as P that cover you for two- and three-wheelers with a top speed of 50km/h.